federal-geospatial-platform/clip_zip_ship_api/README.md

  - In `pygeoapi/pygeoapi/` there are 2 API classes: (1) `api.py` and (2) `api_czs.py`.
 The former has limited modifications to make sure it could eventually be pushed back for everyone using pygeoapi to benefit.
 The later inherits from the former and adds NRCan-related business logic.
  - In `pygeoapi/pygeoapi/process/` there are 2 new process classes: (1) `extract.py` and (2) `extract_nrcan.py`.
 The former adds a process that could eventually be pushed back for everyone using pygeoapi to benefit.
 The later inherits from the former and adds NRCan-related business logic.

-This fork also:
-- Implemented custom features for:
+This fork also implements custom features for:
 - Querying enhancements when using the rasterio provider:
   - Such as sending a geometry wkt and geometry crs

 - Querying enhancements when using the postgresql provider:
   - Such as sending a geometry wkt and geometry crs (at the time of this writing, the cql filter isn't working to query using other crs than 4326)
   - Returning not only the features, but also the clipped features when wanted